 Step Five - Grounding

 The beauty of working with braided guitar wire is that can use to ground all four pots together AND connect the switch output to the volume control using the same piece of wire.
 Ground the outer braid of the wire from the switch to the neck volume control.
 You can watch this video on how to do this.

 The idea is to run the braided wire around the outside of the pots, grounding it to each pot along the way.
 This grounds the four pots together and by putting the wire on the outside, you avoid the potential risk of having wires visible through the f-holes once installed in the guitar.
 Cover the braid with 3.5mm rubber tubing between each pot if necessary (optional).

 Repeat this process for each pot until you get to the bridge volume control.
-At this point, we will be gorunding to the pot and connecting the inner cloth wire to the middle lug (output lug) of the pot.
-As we did earlier, either cut away or seperate the outer braid from the inner cloth wire, twist the loose strands together and cut.
+At this point, we will be grounding to the pot and connecting the inner cloth wire to the middle lug (output lug) of the pot.
+As we did earlier, either cut away or separate the outer braid from the inner cloth wire, twist the loose strands together and cut.
 The inner cloth wire then gets soldered to the middle lug of the pot, and the outer braid gets grounded to the back of the pot casing, as in the below photos.

 Step Six - Capacitors

 Install the capacitors in the same way for a Les Paul.
 In our setup, we are using the popular "50s" wiring.
 So your capacitor runs from the output lug of the volume control (middle) to the lower lug on the tone control.
 We are using 0.022uF which are typical values to be paired with humbuckers, but you may find using 0.047 or 0.033 will give you a better roll off.
 Use some rubber tubing to cover the capacitor leads.